Emmalu868/Group-3-Project/README.md

+# Project Title
-# Portfolio Analyzer
+Portfolio Analyzer

-## Define the problem
+# Team Members
+Harshitha Katta
+Karthika Ramachandran
+Shan Lu
+Wanlin Li

+# Project Description
+## Problem Statement
-- To help investors manage their portfolios more effectively
-- provide financial advisors portfolio management
+To help investors manage their portfolios more effectively or provide financial advisors with a tool for portfolio management.

 ## Target audience
 Individual investors

+# Research questions to answer
+??

+# Datasets to be used
+- market data
+- financial statements
+- economic indicators

+# Task Breakdown
 ## Determine the features
 - Risk assessment
 - Asset allocation
 - Performance tracking
-- Benchmark comparisons
+- Benchmark comparisons.

-## Select the data sources

-- market data:
-- financial statements
-- economic indicators

 ## Design the User Interface
 - visualizations, charts, and tables
 - User-friendly interface (If we have more time)

 ## Develop the algorithms
 - risk models
 - asset allocation models
 - performance tracking models